Tips for smarter, cheaper imports

 - When you import goods from an EU member state, you do not have to pay import duties.
 If you import goods from a non-EU country, you will usually have to pay import dutiesand declare the imported goods to customs.

 - The EU has many regulations that apply in all EU member states, For example, rules for product safety and the ban on microplastics.
 When you import a product from another EU country, the product will usually comply with European product .
 Non-EU countries often have different product requirements.
-This means that you, the importer, are responsible for ensuring that the products are up to code.
+This means that you, the importer, are responsible for ensuring that the products meet EU requirements.

 4. Postpone paying VAT